PlumCantaloupe/CinderBlock-Deferred-Renderer/README.md

 switch between "selected" lights by using - and + (will update index number in params with a delay)

 please let me know if you make any optimizations, or have any optimization suggestions.
 Always more to learn; and more fps is always appreciated :)

+THANKS: Also special thanks to the many Cube-mapping, deferred rendering, SSAO, and shadow-mapping bits of code out there.
+They were all very helpful in creating this project.